Surgical Schedulers' Toolkit

-If the patient you are scheduling is not currently in a WakeMed acute care facility, there are three options for providing this order to the OneCall scheduler:
+If the patient you are scheduling is not currently in a WakeMed acute care facility, then there are three options for providing this order to the surgery scheduler:

-Enter the order via Order Facilitator®.
-NOTE: This is an electronic scheduling option that is being rolled out to practices.
-If your practice does not have Order Facilitator®, please call the WakeMed Information Services Help Desk at (919) 350- 8700 to arrange for set up and training.
+- Enter the order via Order Facilitator.
+NOTE: this is an electronic scheduling option that is being rolled out to practices.
+If your practice does not yet have this, please call the WakeMed IS Help Desk at (919) 350-8700 to arrange for set up and training for this option.

 History & Physical Requirement